University Hospital Saarland Homburg

-The spectrum of services in the field of hemophilia treatment is complemented by genetic counseling, care of pregnant women, psychotherapy and psychological help to patients.
+The service range in the field of hemophilia treatment is complemented by genetic counseling, care for pregnant women, psychotherapy, and psychological assistance to patients.

-As a maximum care center, the medical institution also specializes in the diagnosis and treatment of other blood coagulation disorders, the main of which is Willebrand-Jürgens syndrome.
-This pathology is common for both men and women.
-The acquired forms of Willebrand-Jürgens syndrome may occur in rheumatic diseases, heart valve defects or other pathologies, while rare congenital coagulation disorders result from a deficiency of factor VII, factor V, or factor XI.
+As the Maximum Care Center, the medical facility also specializes in the diagnostics and treatment of other bleeding disorders, the most common of which is von Willebrand Jurgens syndrome.
+This pathology affects both men and women.
+The clinical picture of von Willebrand Jurgens syndrome is very similar to hemophilia.
+Therefore, having rich experience in the treatment of this pathology, the doctors of the center carry out differentiated diagnostics of blood clotting disorders.
+The acquired forms of von Willebrand Jurgens syndrome may occur with rheumatic diseases, heart valve disease, or other pathologies, while rare congenital coagulation disorders can be caused by factor VII, factor V, or factor XI deficiency.

 - 1991 - 1992 Research Associate, Department of Blood Transfusion and Blood Coagulation Physiology, Clinic at the Philipps University of Marburg.

-- 1994 - 1995 Assistant Physician, Department of Anaesthesiology and Pain Therapy, Nordwest Clinic, Frankfurt am Main.
+- 1994 - 1995 Assistant Physician, Department of Anaesthesiology and Pain Management, Nordwest Hospital Frankfurt am Main.

-- 1996 - 2005 Medical Specialist, Institute for Transfusion Medicine and Immunology, Blood Donor Service of the German Red Cross, Baden-Württemberg – Hesse, Mannheim.
+- 1996 - 2005 Physician, Institute for Transfusion Medicine and Immunology, German Red Cross Blood Transfusion Service, Baden-Wuerttemberg, Hesse, Mannheim.

-- 2005 - 2006 Medical Director, Center for Transfusion Medicine, Blood Donor Service West of the German Red Cross.
+- 2005 - 2006 Medical Director, Center for Transfusion Medicine, German Red Cross Blood Transfusion Service West.

-- Since 2006, W2 Professorship, Transfusion Medicine and Clinical Hemostaseology, Medical Faculty of the University of Saarland, and Head of the Hemophilia Center at the University Hospital Saarland, Homburg, Saarland.
+- Since 2006 W2 Professorship, Transfusion Medicine and Clinical Hemostaseology, Medical Faculty of the University of Saarland, and Head of the Hemophilia Center at the University Hospital Saarland Homburg Homburg, Saarland.

 University Hospital Saarland Homburg: